 Persistence is Key to Developing the Candidate Relationship

-Mark diligently pursued Dr. T, and in January 2020, Mark presented him to the client.
+Our Senior Search Consultant diligently pursued Dr. T, and in January 2020, he presented him to the client.
 Dr. T spoke to the internal recruiter, but due to his timeline, he felt little urgency to schedule a visit.
-He told Mark it would likely be summer before he could arrange an on-site interview.
-Mark understood and continued to pursue other candidates while remaining in touch with Dr. T.
+He told the recruiter it would likely be summer before he could arrange an on-site interview.
+The Senior Search Consultant understood and continued to pursue other candidates while remaining in touch with Dr. T.

 Of course, come summer of 2020, COVID was now a deterrent to travel, and Dr. T wanted to put off the on-site interview further.
-Mark remained in touch but each time they came close to scheduling an interview, Dr. T had a reason to delay.
-In October, Mark reached out once more to nail down a date over the holidays, which Dr. T had previously said might work.
-This time, instead of offering reasons to delay, Dr. T simply didn’t return Mark’s calls.
+Our recruiter remained in touch but each time they came close to scheduling an interview, Dr. T had a reason to delay.
+In October, our recruiter reached out once more to nail down a date over the holidays, which Dr. T had previously said might work.
+This time, instead of offering reasons to delay, Dr. T simply didn’t return his calls.
 He failed to respond to emails and texts as well.

-“He ghosted me!”
-Mark says, “I didn’t hear from him for about two months, though I continued to reach out.”
+“He ghosted me!” the Senior Search Consultant says, “I didn’t hear from him for about two months, though I continued to reach out.”

 Never Give Up on the Right Candidate

-In late December, Dr. T finally sent an email to Mark to thank him for his help, also letting him know his plans to accept another opportunity.
+In late December, Dr. T finally sent an email to our recruiter to thank him for his help, also letting him know his plans to accept another opportunity.

-Mark convinced Dr. T to at least have a closer look at his client before accepting the other offer.
+Our dedicated physician recruiter convinced Dr. T to at least have a closer look at his client before accepting the other offer.
 He painted an attractive picture of what life could be like in the small, lakeside town, and Dr. T was intrigued.
-After an extensive virtual interview, Dr. T was surprised to find that he preferred Mark’s client over the other organization.
-Mark’s client extended an offer, and, after some negotiation, Dr. T accepted.
+After an extensive virtual interview, Dr. T was surprised to find that he preferred our client over the other organization.
+Our client extended an offer, and, after some negotiation, Dr. T accepted.

 A Lasting Recruitment Relationship

 The client was thrilled to secure an ENT to seamlessly replace the retiring physician.
-Once again, Jackson Physician Search – and Mark – had come through for them.
-The in-house recruiter had this to say about Mark’s consistent success:
+Once again, Jackson Physician Search had come through for them.
+The in-house recruiter had this to say about our consistent success:

-“I have worked with many different recruitment firms, and I have had the most success with Mark.
-As an in-house recruiter, I have appreciated the pre-screening, prompt follow-up and feedback, consistent level of communication, and high-quality candidates presented by Mark.
-He has been very cognizant of our market and provides insightful information in the recruitment process that we as an organization can use to improve.”
+“I have worked with many different recruitment firms, and I have had the most success with Jackson Physician Search.
+As an in-house recruiter, I have appreciated the pre-screening, prompt follow-up and feedback, consistent level of communication, and high-quality candidates presented.
+Our Jackson Physician Search recruiter has been very cognizant of our market and provides insightful information in the recruitment process that we as an organization can use to improve.”

 Dr. T was also excited to have secured his first post-residency position.
-Without Mark’s persistence, Dr. T might have ended up missing out on the job with a health system that will allow him to flourish personally and professionally.
+Without the recruiter’s persistence, Dr. T might have ended up missing out on the job with a health system that will allow him to flourish personally and professionally.